karolispranas/visma_task_backend/README.md

 - Press "Run" button

 ## My choises for building this web application
-I wrote the back-end of this application using Java usinžg Spring boot framework. the Controller class is responsible for taking requests made by the front-end and executes the needed function in Service.
+I wrote the back-end of this application using Java using Spring boot framework. the Controller class is responsible for taking requests made by the front-end and executes the needed function in Service.
 Service calls functions from the JsonController which communicates with this applictions makeshift database. the database is made of two json files: meetings.json, where the data about all the meeting is stored, and employees.json, where the information about employees are stored.